khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 #### So, you want to make a Pie chart - but you obviously want it to be more impactful, more interesting, more *pizzaz*.

 #### Here's what I propose: make that thing explode.
 Daunting at first?
 Sure.
 But I'll show you how.
+It'll be easy and short, which I promise will be a nice break when you see how long I plan on making my next few posts.

 As an example, I'll use the exploding pie chart I made for my thesis on Canadian FDI, as well as show the code behind the scenes.